 Data from the Digital Death Survey

-Plans for photos and videos that saved ‘in the cloud’ on social media and other online accounts can also be made.
-Planning might involve downloading a copy of your uploaded media and passing on a backup of the media to someone you trust.
+Plans for photos and videos saved ‘in the cloud’ on social media and other online accounts can also be made.
+Planning might involve downloading a copy of your uploaded media and passing on a backup of the media contained within them to someone you trust.
 It may also involve curating your favourite media, printing a selection of photos, documenting your wishes within a social media will and granting account access to a third party.

 Data from the Digital Death Survey